Out of all the varieties of wild mushrooms, wood blewit is near the top of the list regarding popularity and preference.

 Preserving and Cooking Wood Blewits

 Never consume wood blewits in raw form as they can cause gastrointestinal problems.
 Some people have also reported minor digestion issues with the cooked wood blewits.
-So, it is highly recommended to cook them thoroughly and start with a small amount, especially when eating them for the first time.
+So, cooking them thoroughly and starting with a small amount is highly recommended, especially when eating them for the first time.

 Wood blewits tend to contain a lot of water.
-While cooking, be sure to drain off this surplus liquid so that you end up frying and not boiling them.
-You can sauté them however you prefer, and serve them with different types of meat or poultry.
+While cooking, be sure to drain off this surplus liquid, so you end up frying and not boiling them.
+You can sauté them however you prefer and serve them with different types of meat or poultry.

-The typical mushroom-like aroma and pleasant taste of wood blewits work best for making omelets, soups, sauteed, breaded as well as fried dishes.
+Wood blewits’ typical mushroom-like aroma and pleasant taste work best for making omelets, soups, sauteed, breaded, and fried dishes.
 You may even consider them using in a pasta or risotto dish.